-But regardless of whether they come as a state or as an emotion, these fruit act the same – changing our words, tone, and actions.
-So that in the midst of trouble, we might find the fruit of God’s Spirit replacing our unpleasant or inadequate human responses with the far more satisfying kind that Jesus called us to walk in.
+But regardless of whether they come as a state or as an emotion, these fruit act the same––changing our words, tone, and actions.
+So that in the midst of trouble, the fruit of God’s Spirit can replace our unpleasant or inadequate human responses with the kind that Jesus called us to walk in.

 These if’s carry a rich story that I told in Part 1 of this series on Psalm 36:7-8: Putting Our Trust Under the Shadow of God’s Wings.